Luís Miguel (footballer, born 1971)

-Luís Miguel da Fonseca Silva Costa (born 22 July 1971), known as Luís Miguel, is an Angolan former footballer who played as a right back, and a coach.
-He also held Portuguese citizenship.
+Luís Miguel da Fonseca Silva Costa (born 22 July 1971), known as Luís Miguel, is an Angolan football coach and former player, who is the currently assistant manager of Premier League club Wolverhampton Wanderers He also held Portuguese citizenship.

 Club career

-Born in Luanda, Angola to Portuguese parents, Luís Miguel played nine seasons in the Portuguese Primeira Liga.
+Born in Luanda, Portuguese Angola to Portuguese parents, Luís Miguel played nine seasons in the Portuguese Primeira Liga.
 He totalled 159 games and one goal in the competition, at the service of Sporting Clube de Portugal, S.C.
 Braga and F.C.
 Paços de Ferreira.

 In the Segunda Liga, Luís Miguel appeared for C.D.
 Aves and F.C.
 Felgueiras, retiring in 2005 after 16 seasons as a professional at the age of 34.
 During his spell at the Estádio José Alvalade he took part in 52 competitive matches, his only goal arriving on 26 November 1997 in a 2–3 away loss against AS Monaco FC for the group stage of the UEFA Champions League.

 In 2006, Luís Miguel started working as a manager, working solely in the Portuguese lower leagues.